Teamwork Online: The ultimate guide to building a high performance remote team

-Teamwork online has never been more important with more and more people are working remotely – whether that’s a portion of the office choosing to work from home a day a week, collaborating with contractors on the other side of the country, or employing a distributed team that is literally scattered all over the globe.
+Teamwork online has never been more important with more and more people now working remotely.
+Remote work might be just a portion of the office choosing to work from home a day a week, collaborating with contractors on the other side of the country, or employing a distributed team that is literally scattered all over the globe.
 If you thought teamwork was tricky before, it just got harder!

 Think of teamwork online as a whole new level in the teamwork game.
 Here’s where we introduce the new challenges!
 But while the level of difficulty increased, there are of course, plenty of ways to deal with those new challenges.